 What the theory claims

 The independent-research conversation around Artemis II does not speak with one voice.
 It branches into several lanes, each with different premises and different conclusions.
+Treating them as one framing would misrepresent the actual discussion.

 The variations